-Ankle and Foot Pain – Physiotherapy Treatment for Effective Pain Relief
+Having Ankle or Foot Pain?
+A Guide to Physiotherapy Treatment for Relief

 Ankle sprains are the most common ankle injury, occurring over 25000 times a day in the US.
-Ankle sprains are common in sports such a hockey or basketball and the severity of the sprain can range from a simple one that requires rest and ice, to a severe one where you need medical attention.
+Common injury from sports such a soccer, football, hockey or basketball and the severity of the sprain can range from a simple one that requires rest and ice, to a severe one where you need medical attention.

-Foot pain could make it a torture for you to take steps – making it difficult for you to walk for a long distance and preventing you from completing simple day to day tasks with ease.
+Torturing for you when taking steps – making it difficult for you to walk for a long distance and preventing you from completing simple day to day tasks with ease.

 What is Ankle and Foot Pain Physiotherapy?